Marsha Blackburn: Education

-In 2017, Blackburn said she was in discussions with Ivanka Trump on ways to make child care more affordable.
 In 2021, when President Biden proposed universal pre-K for 3- and 4-year-olds and subsidized child care for low- and middle-income families, Blackburn likened the proposal to the communist policies of the Soviet Union.
-She also falsely claimed that the Biden administration proposed to put children in pre-K even if their families did not want to.
+She also falsely claimed that the Biden administration proposed to put children in pre-K even if their parents did not want to send them there.

+Fiscal policy

+Blackburn was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023, which raised the U.S. debt ceiling.